rednblkx/HomeKey-ESP32/docs/content/configuration.md

 ---

 Remember to save your changes after modifying any settings in the web interface.
-Your device will typically reboot after saving to apply the new configurations.
+Your device will typically reboot after saving to apply the new configurations unless stated otherwise.